blaze/blaze/docs/source/server.rst

    1      Iris-setosa  1.9  1.0
    2  Iris-versicolor  5.1  3.0

-We interact on the client machine through the ``Client`` data object but computations on this object cause communications through the web API, resulting in seemlessly interactive remote computation.
+We interact on the client machine through the data object but computations on this object cause communications through the web API, resulting in seemlessly interactive remote computation.

 Conclusion
 ==========